-HOW TO APPLY

-DETAILED ADMISSIONS INFORMATION AT www.law.ucdavis.edu/admissions accomplishments, including extracurricular activities, community involvement and prior work experience.
+HOW TO APPLY (CONTINUED) DETAILED ADMISSIONS INFORMATION AT www.law.ucdavis.edu/admissions

+LETTERS OF RECOMMENDATION (CONTINUED)

+At least one recommendation must come from a faculty member under whom the applicant has recently studied.
+Applicants not currently enrolled in an academic program may substitute references from employers if it is not possible to obtain an academic reference.
+The letters of recommendation should comment on the applicant's academic abilities, character, and significant accomplishments, including extracurricular activities, community involvement, and prior work experience.
 If the applicant chooses to do so, LSAC evaluation forms may be submitted with the required recommendations.